rreece/rreece.github.io/sw/index.md

 A set of useful tools for taming pyroot.

 TODO: Need to describe this more.
-This is new.

 -   [github.com/rreece/pyrootutils](https://github.com/rreece/pyrootutils)